paweljasinski/lazy-passwords/README.md

 avrdude done.
 Thank you.
 ```

-At this moment, you can no longer update anything using Arduino GUI.
-The avrdude will happy read content of flash and EEPROM but all you will find is garbage.
+At this moment, you can no longer update anything using Arduino IDE.

 #### restore unprotected operation